Location

 HOW TO APPLY

-Please submit a cover letter, resume, three professional references, and a short (no longer than 5 pages) writing sample and/or work sample at this website:
+Please submit a cover letter, resume, three professional references, and a writing sample (no more than 5 pages).

 APPLY HERE

 We discourage applicants from applying through third-party websites.
-Early applications are strongly encouraged.
+We strongly encourage early applications.
 It will not be possible for us to respond to telephone or email inquiries.
-Resumes or applications sent via other avenues will not be considered.

 ABOUT THE ACLU OF MARYLAND

 The ACLU of Maryland is an equal opportunity employer.
-We value a diverse workforce and an inclusive culture that promotes equity.
-We encourage applications from all qualified individuals without regard to race, color, gender, sexual orientation or preference, gender identity and expression, age, national origin, marital status, citizenship, disability, veteran status and record of arrest or conviction, or any other characteristic protected by applicable law.
+We are committed to diversity and inclusion in our work and on our teams.
+We encourage applications from all qualified individuals without regard to race, color, gender, sexual orientation or preference, gender identity and expression, age, national origin, marital status, citizenship, disability, veteran, or formerly incarcerated person status.
+Persons with disabilities may request accommodations.

 Organization Commitment to Race Equity:

-All individuals in our organization are expected to support and maintain our organizational commitment to centering race equity in their work, internally and externally, in order to better support and be accountable to Black, Indigenous, POC individuals and communities, whose civil rights and civil liberties are systematically threatened by white supremacy.
+All individuals in our organization are expected to support and maintain our organizational commitment to centering race equity in their work, internally and externally.
+We practice accountability and allyship to Black, Indigenous, People of Color, LGBTQ+, and disability communities, whose civil rights and civil liberties are systematically threatened.
 Application of this principle requires the conscious use of a race equity lens at all levels of work to both identify and understand implications of structural racism, challenge or confront systemic conditions or resulting issues, and dismantle overall institutional systems related to white privilege and white supremacy when engaging, advocating, and defending the civil liberties and civil rights of all Marylanders.